NotePlan/plugins/jgclark.Reviews/README.md

 ```

 ## "/complete project" command
-This adds an #archive tag, and a `@completed(date)` mention to the metadata line of the open project note, removes the project/area from the review list.
+This adds an #archive tag, and a `@completed(date)` to the metadata line of the open project note, and removes the project/area from the review list.
 It also offers to move it to NotePlan's separate Archive folder.

 ## "/cancel project" command
-This adds an #archive tag, and a `@cancelled(date)` mention to the metadata line of the open project note, removes the project/area from the review list.
+This adds an #archive tag, and a `@cancelled(date)` to the metadata line of the open project note, and removes the project/area from the review list.
 It also offers to move it to NotePlan's separate Archive folder.

 ## Configuration
 These commands require configuration, which is done by clicking the gear button on the 'Summaries' line in the Plugin Preferences panel.